yangyzoey/3dtiles/README.md

 Set up python environment (See requirements.txt)

 #### Serve the 3D Tile on-the-fly
-Create tile in the Postgres.
-Run the webservice and visualise on Cesium.
+Compute tile information (normal, position, triangulated topology, and hierarchical structure) in the Postgres.
+Run the webservice and complete the tile creation.
+Then visualise on Cesium.

 $ python tile_creator.py